 Laura is confined to a wheelchair and relies on family and an oxygen tank to survive.
 Nearing 600 pounds, she is determined to lose weight to relieve her family of care giving duties and undergoes gastric bypass surgery.

-At almost 800 pounds, Charity is unable to function.
-Suffering from flesh-eating bacterium and oversize fat deposits, she undergoes weight-loss surgery to regain her health and begin to heal her body.
-Her fiance and daughter support her as she struggles through the recovery.
+At almost 800 pounds, Charity is unable to function without her family and undergoes weight-loss surgery.
+Suffering from flesh-eating bacterium and oversize fat deposits, she struggles to regain her health and heal her body.

 Chay has reached 600 pounds at just 23 years old and must make a change to save his own life.
-He undergoes weight-loss surgery and grapples with deep-seated issues.
-He finally copes with his difficult childhood only to be forced to find new strength after a critical loss of emotional support.
+He finally copes with his difficult childhood, only to be forced to find new strength after a critical loss of emotional support.

 Marla, a single mother of three, cannot even stand up due to her estimated 800-pound weight.
 With the support of her family, she decides to undergo bariatric surgery but faces a series of complications to reclaim her health.